kimbring2/MOBA_RL/README.md

 $ ./run_impala_test.sh
 ```

+It will take few minute to load Tensorflow model.

 ## 4. Training Environment
 Unlike Derk game, each Dotaservice occupies more than 1GB of memory.
 Therefore, it is good to run them separately on a mini PC without a GPU.
 Then, Learner and Actor of IMPALA RL need to be ran on a PC with a GPU.